One of the most common questions I'm asked about newly hatched chicks is: "When can I start giving them treats?".

 The last thing you want is chicks getting a taste for uncooked egg...

-Either scramble or hard boil an egg for every four chicks and feed no more often than once a week.
-Scrambled is fine for babies to peck at; if it's hard-boiled, mash it into smaller pieces.
+Either scramble or hard boil one egg for every four chicks and feed no more often than once a week.
+Scrambled is fine for babies to peck at.
+If it's hard-boiled, mash it into smaller pieces.

 Something a little more tasty now - sweetcorn.
-High in antioxidants(1), it's a great food for building up your chicks' immunity - again, in moderation.
+High in antioxidants(1), it's a great food for building up your chicks' immunity.

 My chicks would kill for it, as you can see (notice the pot of chick grit - which one baby is sitting in!).